jmwilson/ollie/README.md

 Ollie is a voice control assistant for digital oscilloscopes.
 Frequently I would be probing a board with both hands and wished I could speak to the scope to pause the capture.
 Keysight does offer voice control for its oscilloscopes — starting on the 6000-X series.
 For those of us on a more modest budget, a Raspberry Pi and the [Snips](https://snips.ai) platform can be an excellent substitute.

+*(January 2020) Following the acquisition of Snips and shuttering of public access to its technology, Ollie is on hiatus until a substitute voice platform is found.
+Snips functions completely on-device, so the installer images below and existing Ollie instances will continue to work indefinitely.*

 Supported oscilloscopes:

 - Keysight MSO-X and DSO-X 1000-6000 series